nexxtway/react-rainbow/src/components/Chart/readme.md

 # Chart with interactive type

-##### The type of the chart also can be changed dinamically, and it will update to reflect the changes
+##### The chart type can also be changed dynamically and will update to reflect the changes.

 ```js
 import React, { useState } from 'react';